healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 ### General  planning

-The development of the XNAT data structure file project will be in an on open fashion.
+The development of the XNAT data structure file project will be in an open fashion.
 The aim is to use a test-driven development approach, where we first defined requirements, then the desired interface, then create tests, and finally implement code to satisfy all defined requirements and tests.